Looks are everything.

 But the word “preaching” as used in the New Testament simply refers to proclamation.
 Preaching the message of salvation through Jesus is simply to make an announcement—not to necessarily persuade through logic, emotional appeals, coercion, or even physical evidence, but to simply proclaim.
 That’s why the life of the church revolves around proclaiming what’s in the Bible.

-Buddhist ideals can exist with Buddha.
+Buddhist ideals can exist without Buddha.
 Several Islamic ideas about the nature of God can be inferred using the classic theistic arguments.
 Secular humanism is entirely based on natural arguments.
 But Christianity is not remotely philosophical in the sense that one can derive it from personal reflection or the study of nature alone.
 Nature and human thinking are wholly inadequate in Christianity.
 Christianity is perhaps the only religion that is actually falsifiable—it stakes everything on the literal historic events of Jesus Christ’s virgin birth, crucifixion, and bodily resurrection (and the Bible admits that).

 Imagine: God designed this whole world in such a way that natural reasoning and wisdom would never get people to him.
 Instead, he wanted the glory to rest on his saving power displayed in Jesus, not in man’s ability to think (albeit a God-given ability).
 So he made the way to the Christ found in the written and heard proclamation of Scripture—a silly thing we call preaching.